fission/docs.fission.io/docs/content/usage/kafka-trigger-tutorial.md

 ### Connecting via trigger

 We have both the functions ready but the connection between them is the missing glue.
-Let's create mq trigger which will invoke the consumerfunc every time there is a message in `input` topic.
+Let's create a message queue trigger which will invoke the consumerfunc every time there is a message in `input` topic.
 The  response will be sent to `output` topic and in case of consumerfunc invocation fails, the error is written to `error` topic.

 ``` sh
 $ fission mqt create --name kafkatest --function consumerfunc --mqtype kafka --topic input --resptopic output --errortopic error